avivasolutionsnl/sitecore-docker/README.md

-Run Sitecore Commerce using Docker and Windows containers.
+Run Sitecore 9 (with XConnect) using Docker and Windows containers.

 # Requirements
 - Windows 10 update 1709 (with Hyper-V enabled)